4 min read (Articles narrated by Mabel)

 Nail grinders (also known as dremels) and nail clippers are the two most common tools to use when trimming your dog’s nails.
 Nail clippers are typically best only for long nails because if their nails are shorter, you could accidentally clip them too short.

 A lot of groomers and parents prefer grinders, preferably ones that don’t make too much sound.
-You can be more careful with a grinder, and the trimming is more gradual than just clipping off the nail.
+You can be more precise with a grinder, and it’s more gradual than just clipping off the nail.
 The sound of the grinder often scares dogs, but it is typically the safer option.

 If you are new to trimming your dog’s nails, you should ask a trusted vet or groomer to show you how to properly trim their nails first.
 You want to make sure you feel confident in doing it before you start trimming your dog’s nails on your own.